lukaseamus/kelp-turnover/README.md

 # Kelp biomass turnover dataset
 This global dataset compiles *in situ* measurements of annual biomass turnover for kelps (Laminariales and other brown seaweeds referred to as kelps).
-Various measures of biomass turnover were considered (e.g. production to biomass ratio, relative growth rate etc.) as long as they were represnetative of annual timescales. `Turnover.csv` contains all data and `References.pdf` gives a full bibliography of the cited studies.
+Various measures of biomass turnover were considered (e.g. production to biomass ratio, relative growth rate etc.) as long as they were representative of annual timescales. `Turnover.csv` contains all data and `References.pdf` gives a full bibliography of the cited studies.
 The data are structured into these variables:

 - `Reference` Citation
 - `DOI` Digital object identifier